Michael-Huang-9001/Clerkie_CC/README.md

 There is a POST endpoint and a GET at the root "/".

+### GET @ /
+Returns a list of transactions, each containing an estimate of the next recurring transaction based on past recurring transactions, and

 ## The server
 For POSTing, the server takes a list of transactions and upserts them into the database based on transaction_id.
 Then it calculates any recurring transactions based on the most recurring date increments, and accepts any transactions